Why do we need a new Main Library?

-- A Maker Lab and smaller Maker “Pods” will offer hands-on learning and access to 3-D printers and emerging technologies.
+- Maker spaces: There will be dedicated space for hands-on learning and creativity providing access to 3-D printers, laser printers, and other emerging technologies.

 How will the library handle service during construction?

-The Boise Public Library plans to continue to service the public at the Main Library and will post all changes of services to this site as well as Boise Public Library website.
-A phasing plan is in development.
+The Boise Public Library plans to continue to service the public throughout the construction period and will post all changes of services to this site as well as the Boise Public Library website.
+Details of the construction plan are still in development.

 CENTER for ARTS & HISTORY